isc-projects/kea/doc/sphinx/arm/install.rst

 number of tables.
 To be specific, there are 36 different types of `get` queries in the DHCPv4 code for the MySQL Configuration Backend.
 In the worst case, where each query required its own table, this implies a duplication factor of over 70.
 This would clearly be a very bad design.
-When we did the initial MySQL and PostgreSQL designs for the Configuration Backend, we also attempted to come up with a design for Cassandra.
+When we created the initial MySQL and PostgreSQL designs for the Configuration Backend, we also attempted to come up with a design for Cassandra.
 That attempt was a complete failure.
 We assessed that Cassandra is simply not the right technology for this task.

 Another problem with Cassandra is performance.
 In our performance tests MySQL and PostgreSQL were roughly 5-10 times faster than Cassandra, even though we did not do any special tuning